lopezivan763/CIS-106-Ivan-Lopez-Torres/README.md

 ## Assignment 5
 On these new assignments, I got to experience more with functions.
 In my opinion, functions are so cool and make everything more organized.
 As always attention to detail plays a big role in programming.
 I believe I'm getting a lot better at identifying my errors before jumping to the wrong conclusions.
 Functions will help me keep everything in order.
 However, I'm not too comfortable with them.
 I still struggle with the variables and the arrangement of those variables.
 Practice will help me improve and eventually write a whole program by myself.
 As always, I look forward to the next challenge.
 As I progress in this class, I feel more confident on every new assignment.

+##Assignment 6
+Assignment 6 was much more manageable now that I knew how to properly use functions and how to fix the errors in my code.
+The class keeps getting a bit challenging and stressful at times, but also the number of things I'm learning is unreal.
+I was not expecting coding this much throughout this class.
+I need to practice one or two things to make my coding more efficient and less difficult to code.
+I'm sure that at the end of this course things will look a lot easier.
+I'm thinking of looking into some other examples and code them to keep practicing and keep this momentum going.